moov-io/accounts/client/docs/AccountsApi.md

 ## CreateAccount

-> Account CreateAccount(ctx, customerId, xUserId, createAccount, optional) Create a new account for a Customer
+> Account CreateAccount(ctx, xUserId, createAccount, optional)
+Create a new account for a Customer

 ### Required Parameters